anuragbhatia/ripe-atlas-tools/README.md

 ## Requirements

-Make sure you have a RIPE Account and hosting a RIPE Atls [hardware](https://atlas.ripe.net/get-involved/become-a-host/) or software [probe](https://labs.ripe.net/Members/alun_davies/ripe-atlas-software-probes).
+Make sure you have a RIPE Account and hosting a RIPE Atlas [hardware](https://atlas.ripe.net/get-involved/become-a-host/) or software [probe](https://labs.ripe.net/Members/alun_davies/ripe-atlas-software-probes).
 That way you would have credits to use RIPE Atlas platform.
 Incase you aren't hosting but still would like to try then create a RIPE Account & drop me a message with the email ID you used for creating account.
 I will add some credit so you can play around.

 Besides RIPE Account with credit, you need docker engine installed to use this container.